Dossne/Misha_D5_prefabs/Assets/Docs/PrefabGeneratorAuthoringGuide.md

 2. Completeness
 - Every requested prefab has a generator function.
 - Every requested serialized field is assigned.
+- Every provided `RectTransform` metadata block is either applied or explicitly reported as unsupported.

 3. Structure
 - One class per file.